ibm-cloud-docs/satellite/storage-ibm-block-csi.md

    ```
    {: screen}

-1. Verify that the app can write to your IBM Block Storage instance.
+1. Verify that the app can write to your {{site.data.keyword.IBM_notm}} Block Storage instance.
    1. Log in to your pod.
       ```sh
       oc exec demo-statefulset-file-system-0 -it bash